 In this lesson we will be looking at one of the rows that sits down at the bottom, usually underneath the main part of the Periodic table.
 These two rows actually belong right in the table.
 If you turn to page “x” in the coloring book, you will see a Periodic Table at the top […]

-Atomic World Lesson 15: The radioactive elements
+Atomic World Lesson 15: Radioactive elements